 or generally identified by, analyzing or comparing the linkage (degree of

 co-variation) of polymorphic molecular markers and variation of phenotypic

 trait measurements.
 The methods to localize a QTL includes whole genome

 scan of linkage between genetic markers and phenotypes with specific

-family structure designed for such analysis, and assocition analysis of
+family structure designed for such analysis, and association analysis of

-Therefore as a matter of fact they are genomic mappings of traits.
+analysis, GWAS).
+Therefore, as a matter of fact they are genomic mappings

 The ultimate goal of complex trait dissection is to identify the actual